pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 ./plink2 --vcf tiffany.vcf --make-bed --out tiffany_plink #convert to plink files

 ```
+You can also simply download Tiffany's data already in Plink file format as linked in the data section.
+If you choose to do this, make sure these files are in the same directory as the rets of your project or alter the file path in the code below where necessary.

 ## Merge chromosome data
 Since all the chromosome data from 1000 Genomes are in separate files and Tiffany has her own file, for ease of the program, merge the data into one set of Plink files.
 Create a text file `all_chrs.txt` with the paths to all the 1000 Genomes data and Tiffany's data, exluding the first chromosome as that will be the base file: